rolloooo/moodboardchu/README.md

 - Select and explore moods with a responsive mood picker
 - View mood quotes and visualizations
 - Past moods history with temporal sync effect
-- B-MO aesthetic with retro digital vibes
+- BMO aesthetic with retro digital vibes

 ## Tech Stack